pvandervelde/mindvortex/src/documents/posts/2014-12-31_Continuous-integration-with-GitFlow.html.md

 ---
-title: 'Continuous integration of GitVersion branches'
+title: 'Continuous integration of GitFlow branches'
 tags: ['Jenkins', 'Continous integration', 'GitVersion']
 commentIssueId: 5000
 ignored: true
 ---

-Set up continuous integration for Apollo.
-Currently using the [GitVersion]() approach.
+The [Apollo](/projects/apollo.html) project uses [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) as its branching approach.
+Because of the structured nature of this model it is possible to automate

 Have:

 * Continuous integration on the feature, release and hot fix branches.
 Continuous integration executes the following steps